couchbaselabs/dcp-documentation/spec.md

 no longer de-duplicate mutations older than the Safe Message’s sequence number since de-duplication would introduce holes.

+> `aaron@:` the bit about de-duplication here is off.
+It's not something
+> the clients see or care about.
+Plus, once a "Safe Message" has been
+> sent, the server actually *may* be able to deduplicate behind that
+> point, provided that all other connected clients are farther ahead
+> than that point.

 A Safe Message, when sent from a client to a master, says “I, the client, am okay with you throwing away data (e.g., purging deletion tombstones) before this sequence number Y, because I have either seen them or am confident I don't need to see them later.”

+> `aaron@:` These are unrelated concepts, and conflating them is going
+> to cause confusion.
+The Server->Client "Safe Message" (which have so
+> far been called "Snapshots") is used to indicate points in a change
+> stream that can be considered to delineate complete views of the data
+> set.

+> The Client->Server "Safe Message" (which is part of a proposal
+> for deletion purging, and I previously called "Last Safe Sequence") is
+> used to indicate that a particular observer has durably persisted
+> mutations before that sequence, and has nothing to do with
+> completeness or consistency.

 A master does not necessarily need to persist the Safe Messages that it sends to clients, so a “replay” of the Changes Stream might have